An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Computational Details

 \section{Computational Details}

 In this section, we detail the practical implementation of the proposed adaptive spectral framework.
-To translate our theoretical strategies into a robust computational kernel, we proceed in three sequential steps: (1) constructing a unified global basis that seamlessly connects GLOFs with adaptively scaled Laguerre functions; (2) implementing IDOM to structurally eliminate variational collapse; and (3) deriving the discretized Galerkin weak formulation, which transforms the continuous RDEQ into a stable, computationally tractable generalized eigenvalue problem.
+To translate our theoretical strategies into a robust computational kernel, we proceed in three sequential steps: (1) constructing a unified globally continuous basis that seamlessly connects GLOFs with adaptively scaled Laguerre functions; (2) implementing the IDOM Galerkin formulation to structurally eliminate variational collapse; and (3) addressing the numerical conditioning and algebraic implementation of the resulting discrete system.